grinnell-cs/csc151-dh/_eboards/eboard04-3.md

   then.)
 * The autograder for today is brand new.
 It may have bugs.
 * Make sure that the autograder runs correctly!
+    * A few errors are okay, but make sure you know why you have errors.

 Notes from the surveys

-* Note: Everything correct on a mini-project will earn you an M, not an E.  E has to be exemplary/exceptional.
-Correct is not exceptional.
 * I had not appropriately anticipated the grading load of 80+ students.
   I have not responded to all of the questions on the two surveys, but I've done a bunch.
 (Gradescope requires me to respond to them all for you to see the results.)
+* Note: Everything correct on a mini-project will earn you an M, not an E.  E has to be exemplary/exceptional.
+Correct is not exceptional.
 * Collaboration
     * No on quizzes and SoLAs.
     * Yes on everything else.